nat-ventura/storj-sdk/doc/stress-testing/test-results-05.31.17.md

 #### Should we add configuration to the maxOffers number for the renters?
 + https://github.com/Storj/complex/blob/master/lib/renter.js#L569>

-How do we calculate how many renters that we need based on the network size?
+#### How do we calculate how many renters that we need based on the network size?
 + Renters can handle X number of offers/s (currently maxOffers: 24 (hard coded))
 + Farmers can handle X number of offers/s
 + Network size is X big
 + Peak load expected is X
 + Normal usage is X

-Need to be able to scale renters much faster
+#### Need to be able to scale renters much faster

-## Renter Proxy
-Possibly need to add healthcheck for renters

-Might need to scale up kube-dns container? kube-dns-autoscaler ? https://kubernetes.io/docs/tasks/administer-cluster/dns-horizontal-autoscaling/
+Will be moving to deployment in kubernetes in place of statefulsets.
+Will need to design a way to have unique IP's or ports provided to each pod on startup.
+Will likely have to use a sidecar pod to control this.

 ## Database
 #### Should we set readpreference to secondary?